-In recent years, there has been increasing international attention to the experiences of lesbian, gay, bisexual, transgender, and queer (LGBTQ) students in schools, and a growing concern regarding anti-LGBTQ violence and bias directed at youth as a serious human rights issue and barrier to global development goals.
-The United Nations Educational, Scientific and Cultural Organization (UNESCO) called for more research on LGBTQ students globally, particularly in developing countries, and has hosted new initiatives. including the first-ever international consultation on homophobic and transphobic bullying in schools, which was accompanied by two related publications: Review of Homophobic Bullying in Educational Institutions, and Education Sector Responses to Homophobic Bullying.
-UNESCO defined homophobic and transphobic bullying as a global problem that violates LGBTQ students' rights and impedes their educational success.
-In 2016, UNESCO released Out in the Open: Education Sector Responses to Violence Based on Sexual Orientation and Gender Identity/Expression, a global review documenting both the violence, harassment, and discrimination that LGBTQ students experience and the available educational interventions.
-UNESCO also issued a "Call for Action" at an International Ministerial Meeting on sexual orientation, and gender identity/expression (SOGIE)-related violence and discrimination, to which 56 nations have signed on, including 15 Latin American countries.
-Further, in their recent report Investing in a Research Revolution for LGBTQI Inclusion, the World Bank and the United Nations Development Programme (UNDP) state:
+In recent years, there has been increasing international attention to the experiences of lesbian, gay, bisexual, transgender, and queer (LGBTQ1) students in schools, and a growing concern regarding anti-LGBTQ violence and bias directed at youth as a serious human rights issue and barrier to global development goals.
+The United Nations Educational, Scientific and Cultural Organization (UNESCO) called for more research on LGBTQ students globally, particularly in developing countries, and has hosted new initiatives. including the first-ever international consultation on homophobic and transphobic bullying in schools, which was accompanied by two related publications: Review of Homophobic Bullying in Educational Institutions, and Education Sector Responses to Homophobic Bullying.2 UNESCO defined homophobic and transphobic bullying as a global problem that violates LGBTQ students' rights and impedes their educational success.
+In 2016, UNESCO released Out in the Open: Education Sector Responses to Violence Based on Sexual Orientation and Gender Identity/Expression, a global review documenting both the violence, harassment, and discrimination that LGBTQ students experience and the available educational interventions.3 UNESCO also issued a "Call for Action" at an International Ministerial Meeting on sexual orientation, and gender identity/expression (SOGIE)-related violence and discrimination, to which 56 nations have signed on, including 15 Latin American countries.4 Further, in their recent report Investing in a Research Revolution for LGBTQI Inclusion, the World Bank and the United Nations Development Programme (UNDP) state:

 Lesbian, gay, bisexual, transgender, and intersex (LGBTI) people throughout the world have led global efforts to raise awareness of their experience of ongoing discrimination, exclusion, and violence.
 Despite some gains that have made information more available, huge gaps in research and data on LGBTI experiences persist in every country, blocking progress toward inclusion and the realization of human rights for all. (p.
-2)

-Despite this international call for research, much of the existing data on LGBTQ student experiences has come from the United States, providing limited opportunity for comparative research in this field.
-This shortage of comparative research is also a result of scholars' use of different research designs and/or instruments.
-Comparative research on the experience of LGBTQ students would further the development of scholarship and practice.
-Recent comparative research from the U.S. and Israel, for example, has provided initial insight into how the experiences of LGBT students are similar in different country contexts, illustrates some key differences both in the prevalence of anti-LGBT behaviors in school and how these occurrences affect LGBT students, and further illustrates the need for further comparative research on LGBT students across multiple country contexts.
-Comparative research on school experience of LGBTQ students is needed to understand how the LGBTQ student populations are served in different social contexts and educational systems, and, in turn, point to current best practices and future possibilities.9
+2)5 on the experience of LGBTQ students would further the development of scholarship and practice.
+Recent comparative research from the U.S. and Israel, for example, has provided initial insight into how the experiences of LGBT students are similar in different country contexts, illustrates some key differences both in the prevalence of anti-LGBT behaviors in school and how these occurrences affect LGBT students, and further illustrates the need for further comparative research on LGBT students across multiple country contexts.8 Comparative research on school experience of LGBTQ students is needed to understand how the LGBTQ student populations are served in different social contexts and educational systems, and, in turn, point to current best practices and future possibilities.9